-Various researchers investigated the effect of adding fibers and nano particles as a reinforcement material to polymers and their effect on tribological characteristics, H.Meng et.al [4] studies the effect of adding 1% wt of carbon nanotube (CNT) as a reinforcement material to polyamide 6 on wear behavior.
-They observed that the use of CNT as a reinforcement material leads to increase the wear resistance due to generate transfer film between the pin and disc which is work as a self- lubricant between the meeting surfaces.
-J. Li and Y. C. Xia [5] investigated the wear behavior for polyamide 6 and their composites after adding CF with (10, 20, and 30 Vol%), the results show an increment in wear resistance up to 20% addition and after that was decreased.
-A.M.Eleiche et.al [6] suggested a new polyamide 66 composite reinforced by 2% glass fiber (GF), 1% MoS2, and 0.7% Mica platelets to overcome the tribological problems in rotating bands, the results appeared that the suggested composite has combination of strength, wear and heat resistance, as well as structural stability during service.
-S.M.Lee et.al [7] investigated the effect of CNT length with 1% wt used as a reinforcement material to polyamide 66 on tribological properties.
-The results indicate that the long CNT addition give better wear resistances than short and medium CNT as well as, long CNT decrease the wear rate under range of temperatures up to 110 °C after that will be increased.
-Kei shibata et.al [8] studies the wear behavior for polyamide 66 (PA66) reinforced by rice bran ceramics (RBC) particles at wide range of pressure-velocity (PV) values under dry conditions.
-The results show reduction in specific wear rate with the addition various weight fractions of RBC particles to PA66 by (55-86%) in compared with pure polyamide 66.
-M. M.Sakka et.al [9] studies the influence of carbon nanotube and graphite fillers in epoxy resin on wear behavior, the results indicate that the addition of 1.5% CNT present a great improvement in wear resistance.
-Guglani and Gupta [10] studies the effect of adding micro titanium dioxide with different weight fraction to polyamide 66 on wear behavior under different parameters, They concluded that the addition of micro TiO2 to polyamide 66 up to 6 wt% leads to reduce wear rate and they suggested using combination from 2 wt% to 6 wt% micro titanium dioxide with polyamide 66 for best performance in applications that need good tribological properties.
+Various researchers investigated the effect of adding fibers and nanoparticles as a reinforcement material to polymers and their effect on tribological characteristics, Meng et al.,, [4] study the effect of adding 1% wt of carbon nanotube (CNT) as a reinforcement material to polyamide 6 on wear behavior.
+They observed that the use of CNT as a reinforcement material increases the wear resistance due to transfer film generated between the pin and disc that work as a self-lubricant between the meeting surfaces.
+Li and Xia [5] investigated the wear behavior for polyamide 6 and their composites after adding CF with (10, 20, and 30 Vol %).
+The results show an increment in wear resistance up to 20% addition and decreased after that.
+Eleiche et al., [6] suggested a new polyamide 66 composite reinforced by 2% glass fiber (GF), 1% MoS{2} , and 0.7% Mica platelets to overcome the tribological problems in rotating bands.
+The results indicate that the suggested composite has combination of strength, wear and heat resistance, as well as structural stability during service.
+Lee et al., [7] investigated the effect of CNT length with 1% wt used as a reinforcement material to polyamide 66 on tribological properties.
+The results indicate that the long CNT addition gives better wear resistances than short and medium CNT.
+Moreover, the long CNT decrease the wear rate under range of temperatures up to 110°C after that will be increased.
+Kei Shibata et al., [8] studies the wear behavior for polyamide 66 (PA66) reinforced by rice bran ceramics (RBC) particles at wide range of pressure-velocity (PV) values under dry conditions.
+The results show reduction in specific wear rate with the addition various weight fractions of RBC particles to PA66 by (55-86%) in comparison with pure polyamide 66.
+Sakka et al., [9] study the influence of carbon nanotube and graphite fillers in epoxy resin on wear behavior, the results indicate that the addition of 1.5% CNT presents a great improvement in wear resistance.
+Guglani and Gupta [10] study the effect of adding micro titanium dioxide with different weight fraction to polyamide 66 on wear behavior under different parameters.
+They concluded that the addition of micro TiO_2 to polyamide 66 up to 6% wt leads to reduction of wear rate and they suggested using combination from 2% wt to 6% wt micro titanium dioxide with polyamide 66 for best performance in applications that need good tribological properties.